denizgursoy/gotouch/README.md

 ProjectName: Project directory name
 WorkingDirectory: location where Gotouch command is executed
 ProjectFullPath: Projects full path which is actually WorkingDirectory / ProjectName
+Dependencies: Arrray of all dependencies of selected choices
 ```

 ## Share your properties yaml with others